 Luckily, in U.S. v.
 Booker, 543 U.S. 220 (2005), the Supreme Court held that the sentencing guidelines are advisory only, not mandatory.
 As a result, the guidelines are only one of seven factors set forth in 18 U.S.C. § 3553(a).

 The first of these factors calls for a sentence to be based upon the “nature and circumstances of the offense and the history and characteristics of the defendant.”
 This is a major development that allows judges to consider a myriad of factors such as the possibility that the criminal history category is over-representative of a defendant’s actual history or that a defendant is a good parent or that the overall drug quantity seriously exaggerates the level of narcotics distribution for which a defendant should be held accountable.
 Other examples include the possibility that a fraud loss is inflated because the guidelines failed to consider whether that loss calculation overstates the seriousness of a defendant’s conduct.
 Also, Booker allows courts to consider a defendant’s acts of public service.

 Ultimately, Booker tries to put fairness and compassion back into the system.
 Further, it allows criminal defense attorneys in Fort Worth to present a myriad of factors to try to improve their clients’ position.
 Despite Booker’s holding, federal district courts are still directed to make a guideline calculation in every case and use that as the beginning point when determining a sentence.

 No matter what stage of the criminal process you are caught up in, our Fort Worth federal criminal defense lawyers can help.
-Don’t delay.
-Time is of the essence.
-Call us for a complimentary strategy session.
+Call us today for a complimentary strategy session.
 During this call, we will